 copyright by www.bloomberg.com

-While the algorithms did a credible job of predicting income levels and political leanings in a given area, Gebru says her work was susceptible to bias—racial, gender, socio-economic.
+While the AI algorithms did a credible job of predicting income levels and political leanings in a given area, Gebru says her work was susceptible to bias—racial, gender, socio-economic.
 She was also horrified by a ProPublica report that found a computer program widely used to predict whether a criminal will re-offend discriminated against people of color.
-So earlier this year, Gebru, 34, joined a Microsoft Corp. team called FATE —for Fairness, Accountability, Transparency and Ethics in .
-The program was set up three years ago to ferret out biases that creep into data and can skew results.
+So earlier this year, Gebru, 34, joined a Microsoft Corp. team called FATE —for Fairness, Accountability, Transparency and Ethics in AI.
+The program was set up three years ago to ferret out biases that creep into AI data and can skew results.

 How to go bias free?